 Step 12: Setup the Raspberry Pi

 For now, I have only written a simple piece of code for the raspberry pi with four pushbuttons to control the lights and other functions.
 It also does some safety checks before turning on the laser.
 As I already said, the aim is to build a stand alone lasercutter, which means that the raspberry will read the codes from a USB drive and send them one by one to the arduino.
 You won't need a computer then.
 Unfortunately I don't have time at the moment to do that so for now I've just written a simple code.
-I will definitely keep on working and programming to reach this aim!

 For those who want to edit the code or want to keep developing the code to give it more functionallities, I've also uploaded the code itself.
 It's written in C# with Visual Studio 2017.